Bright-Union/distributors-docs/README.md

-# Protocol Swagger Documentation
-BrightUnion protocol.
+# BrightUnion aggregator protocol documentation

    - Demo:
    [api.brightunion.io/protocol/api-docs](http://api.brightunion.io/protocol/api-docs)

-# Bright Union: Distributors
+# Distributors Protocol

 The BrightUnion protocol is a set of solidity contracts that offer easy integration of insurance coverage services from multiple risk platforms in a single stop.